WABQ: Focus on Parma and switch to talk

-WSUM took to the air on May 31, 1973, with an on-air staff comprised largely of veterans.
+WSUM took to the air on May 31, 1973, with an on-air staff consisting largely of veterans.
 Jim Doney, host of WJW-TV's Adventure Road, was hired as morning host and became general manager by October 1974.
 It was Doney's first radio job in over 22 years.
 Linn Sheldon, better known as "Barnaby" on WUAB, hosted a daily program titled Kaleidoscope.
 In addition to hourly UPI Audio bulletins and newscasts directly oriented towards Parma, WEWS-TV sportscaster Gib Shanley provided daily sports updates; Shanley left after one year.
 Another veteran announcer, Ronnie Barrett, joined WSUM by August for afternoon drive; in describing the station's different environment, Barrett said, "I worked at so many where you had to have an appointment to see the general manager...
 At WSUM, you have to have an appointment not to see him."
 By August 1974, Barrett replaced Doney for the early morning show, but Doney continued hosting the daily tradio program.
 Doney left WSUM by June 1975 after WJW-TV moved Adventure Road to mornings and ultimately cancelled it.
 Barrett left the following month to become evening host at WDOK-FM.

 The station began playing reruns, then new installments, of Mutual's The Zero Hour in afternoon drive in January 1974.
 After Zero Hour ended production, reruns of various "Golden Age of Radio"-era programs including The Life of Riley, Dragnet, The Green Hornet and Gunsmoke aired in afternoons.
 WSUM was one of a few stations in the United States to air such scripted programming in afternoon drive.
 Sports coverage included softball games in Parma called on-site along with horse racing from Thistledown; WSUM additionally carried Notre Dame Fighting Irish football, with all night games aired the next day on tape.
 A Saturday morning program was hosted by high school students within the Parma City School District.